This page addresses many of the frequently asked questions from our users and customers.

 - Risk Index

-What’s the meaning of Risk Index and how is calculated
+What’s the meaning of the ri and how is it calculated?

 There’s no simple “adequate” or critical threshold for Risk Index.
 As a rule of thumb, any value greater than 0 should be “observed”, as it means that, based on defined goals, actions should be done to decrease it.

 Pay attention to risk index evolution over time and use it as a metric to compare against multiple applications.